 Q. I keep reading that peanut butter is a healthy food.
 But it contains saturated fat and has more sodium than potassium.
 That doesn't sound healthy to me.
+Is peanut butter good for you?

 A. The presence of saturated fat doesn't automatically kick a food into the "unhealthy" camp.
 Olive oil, wheat germ, and even tofu — all "healthy" foods — have some saturated fat.
 It's the whole package of nutrients, not just one or two, that determines how good a particular food is for health.